pshchelo/irsible/README.rst

     :Description: Path to public SSH key to bake into the image as ``authorized_keys`` for user ``tc``.

+IRSIBLE_UNSQUASH
+    :Required: No
+    :Default: false
+    :Description: Whether to install packages as squashfs images or unpack them to the system directly.
+Setting to ``true`` negatively affects minimal required RAM to boot the image but allows for cleaner reported mount points (``ansible_mounts`` fact).

 BRANCH_PATH
     :Required: No
     :Default: not set